alaingilbert/pyogame/README.md

 ### return fleet
 <pre>
-empire.return_fleet(fleet_id):          returns None
+empire.return_fleet(fleet_id):          returns bool

-You can't return hostile Fleets :p use the friendly fleet function to avoid confusion
+You can't return hostile Fleets :p use the friendly fleet function to avoid confusion.
+True if the Fleet you want to return is possible to retreat
 </pre>